Choose from 500+ tracks and trails across Aotearoa New Zealand.

 DOC accommodation should not be used for self-isolation.

-For everyone’s safety, at alert level 4 people should not head into the backcountry or remote areas, nor should they undertake outdoor activities (such as adventure sports or hunting) that would expose them to higher levels of risk.
+For everyone’s safety, at Alert Level 3 people should not head into the backcountry or remote areas, nor should they undertake outdoor activities that would expose them to higher levels of risk.

 Hut wardens will not be in place, communications may be limited, and we do not want to place unnecessary strain on health services.